gto76/python-cheatsheet/README.md

 ```

 ### GroupBy
-**Object that groups together rows of a dataframe based on the value of passed column.**
+**Object that groups together rows of a dataframe based on the value of the passed column.**

 ```python
 >>> df = DataFrame([[1, 2, 3], [4, 5, 6], [7, 8, 6]], index=list('abc'), columns=list('xyz'))